 For decades, traditional materials such as paint, epoxy, fiberglass and vinyl esters have all been used to perform these various types of protective coating applications.

-These advantages come mainly in the form of achievable physical properties, and its fast set, return to service characteristics.
+These advantages come mainly in the form of impressive achievable physical properties, and its fast set, return-to-service characteristics.
 It can also be applied over a variety of different substrates (concrete, metals, wood and more) in a wide range of temperature and humidity environments.
-However, like all protective coatings, polyurea is no excuse not to perform proper surface preparation and quality control testing during application.
+However, like all protective coatings, using polyurea is no excuse to neglect proper surface preparation and quality control testing during application.

 Most industrial use polyureas are spray applied, so it is fast to apply and accurately proportioned and mixed.
 This application style allows for virtually any mil thickness to be applied in one or multiple passes.
 Additional characteristics such as slip resistant additives and surface textures can also be incorporated, UV stable colors can be achieved, and even NSF potable water approved systems are also possible with polyurea.

 Almost no coating can compare to polyurea when it comes to attainable physical properties.
-Polyureas can be formulated to achieve a tremendous range of properties from high elongation to superior tensile strength to hard or soft, all based on how the materials is formulated and correctly applied.
+Polyureas can be formulated to achieve a tremendous range of properties — from high elongation to superior tensile strength to hard or soft, all based on how the material is formulated and correctly applied.